-According to the Office for National Statistics (ONS), more than 5.4 million people work in the public sector across the UK - accounting for 17.1% of those in employment.
+According to the Office for National Statistics (ONS), more than 5.4 million people work in the public sector across the UK - accounting for 17.1% of all those in employment.
+It's undeniably a huge employment source, but what is the public sector?

-Opportunities in the public services can be broadly categorised into two areas: central government, which employs roughly 2.9 million people, and local government, which employs around 2.2 million people.
+Opportunities in the public services can be broadly categorised into two main areas: central government, which employs roughly 3 million people, and local government, which employs around 2.1 million people.

 Who are the main graduate employers?